mysteriumnetwork/winter-is-coming/README.md

 # Game "Winter is coming"

-Hey, Backend developer, we'd like you to build a simple game engine?
+Hey, Backend developer, we'd like you to build a simple game engine! :)

 ## The game:
 - There is a board of 10x30 cells (like a chess board), one side of the broad has a Zombie, another side has The Wall with an Archer on it.